JaytheSpazz/PipeHow/content/new-class.md

 ---
 title: "PowerShell Classes and Enums"
-date: 2020-05-27T10:25:00+02:00
+date: 2020-05-27T20:28:00+02:00
-summary: "Classes are an often overlooked tool in PowerShell, familiar for programmers but foreign and confusing for those new to the world of code.
-There are often alternatives to writing a class but there are also situations where it shines."
+summary: "Classes are an often overlooked tool in PowerShell, familiar for programmers but sometimes foreign and confusing for those new to the world of PowerShell.
+There are often alternatives to writing classes but there are also situations where it shines.
+In this post we'll go through how to create one so that you can learn some of the strengths!"
 description: "PowerShell classes and enums for directly binding behavior and validation to your data structure!"
 keywords:
 - Blog
 - PowerShell
 - Class
 - Classes
+- Method
+- Get-Member
 - Enum
 - Enums
+- Bit
+- Flags
+- Bitflags
 - Structured
 - Data
-draft: true
+draft: false
 ---

 Run a command with me.